alsrlw/ansible-playbook-libsimple/README.md

 12. Generate a crypted password for your admin user password:
     `python -c 'import crypt,getpass; print(crypt.crypt(getpass.getpass(), crypt.mksalt(crypt.METHOD_SHA512)))'`
 13. Copy the printed crypted value from the output of #17 into the appropriate variable value in `vars/linode_vars.yml`.
-14. Execute the Vagrant file to create and provision the server:
+14. Once you have the variable values all configured and have established the `Vagrantfile`, you are ready create and start the virtual server.
+Because there are two potential servers represented in the Vagrantfile, you need to issue the Vagrant command and specify the Circulation Manager machine to create and provision the server:
 ```
 vagrant up circmgr
 ```